WangcsShuai/kevinzakka.github.io/_posts/2016-09-14-batch_normalization.markdown

 mathjax: true
 ---

-## Deriving the Gradient for the Backward Pass of Batch Normalization

 I recently sat down to work on assignment 2 of Stanford's [CS231n](http://cs231n.github.io/assignments2016/assignment2/).
 It's lengthy and definitely a step up from the first assignment, but the insight you gain is tremendous.

 Anyway, at one point in the assignment, we were tasked with implementing a Batch Normalization layer in our fully-connected net which required writing a forward and backward pass.